Televisión Nacional de Chile

 Televisión Nacional de Chile (TVN) is a Chilean public service broadcaster.
 It was founded by order of President Eduardo Frei Montalva and it was launched nationwide on 18 September 1969.
-Since then, the company has been reorganized on several occasions and its operations areas have increased over the years, becoming one of the leading television broadcaster in Chile and South America.
-The law 17 377 of 1970 established that TVN must be a public, autonomous, pluralistic and representative public service.
+Since then, the company has been reorganized on several occasions and its operations areas have increased over the years, becoming one of the leading television broadcasters in Chile and South America.
+Law 17 377 of 1970 established that TVN must be a public, autonomous, pluralistic, and representative public service.
 TVN's public mission determines the obligation to promote the national cultural identity, the values of democracy, human rights, care for the environment and respect for diversity.
 Furthermore, Televisión Nacional governs the programming of its services according to criteria established by the National Television Council (CNTV).

 Televisión Nacional has been a pioneer in introducing technological advances in Chile.
-It was the first television network to have national coverage, satellite broadcast, colour television, stereo sound and high-definition television.
+It was the first television network to have national coverage, satellite broadcast, colour television, stereo sound, and high-definition television.
 Several of their soap operas have reached the highest ratings in the history of Chilean television, and are recognized both in that country and abroad for their social content, realism and settings, while its news programs have been crucial in catastrophes such as the 2010 earthquake and aftermath, when TVN news teams arrived in the affected areas before the National Army and government authorities.
-Currently, TVN has higher pluralism in their programmes and the second most credible television news brand in the country.
+Currently, TVN has higher pluralism in its programmes and is the second most credible television news brand in the country.

 Its headquarters are located in Providencia, Santiago Metropolitan Region and it employs 638 total staff.
 Furthermore, TVN has nine additional television centres in the country.
 The company is directed through a chairperson appointed by the President of the Republic, which has a duration of four years, synchronized with the presidential period.
 The other six members of the board of directors are appointed three times per period in an agreement between the Senate and the President of the Republic for eight years.
 To them, a seventh member is added who is chosen democratically by the staff.
 Currently, the chairperson of Televisión Nacional de Chile is Andrea Fresard, while the executive director and legal representative is Alfredo Ramírez.

-Televisión Nacional is the only publicly-owned television company in Chile and competes with other private broadcasting networks, having a self-financing scheme based mainly on its advertising sales that it has preserved since its inception and later regulated by Act 19,132 of 1992.
+Televisión Nacional is the only publicly owned television company in Chile and competes with other private broadcasting networks, having a self-financing scheme based mainly on the advertising sales that it has preserved since its inception and later regulated by Act 19,132 of 1992.
 TVN, under Act 20,694 of 2013, can fulfill the tasks of the exploitation of television services and the production of audiovisual or broadcasting content, as well as acting as a concessionaire of telecommunications services.
 Additionally, it is affiliated with the Asociación Nacional de Televisión or Anatel (National Association of Television) and the Council of Self-Regulation and Advertising Ethics, among others.